Christy Gavory

-Christy Gavory (born 5 May 1998) is a French footballer who plays as a midfielder for Division 1 Féminine club Le Havre.
+Christy Sylvaine Gavory (born 5 May 1998) is a French footballer who plays as a midfielder for Division 1 Féminine club Le Havre.

 Career

 FC Metz

 Gavory joined Metz in 2016.
 She made her league debut against Montpellier on 11 September 2016.
 Gavory scored her first league goal against Dijon on 1 December 2018, scoring in the 10th minute.
 After Metz' relegation in 2020, Gavory opted to leave Metz.

 Lens

 On 29 July 2020, Gavory was announced at Lens.

 Le Havre

 On 2 July 2022, Gavory was announced at Le Havre on a two year contract.
 She made her league debut against Bordeaux on 10 September 2022.
 Gavory scored her first league goal against PSG on 2 October 2022, scoring in the 52nd minute.
 She scored again two weeks later against Soyaux on 15 October 2022, scoring in the 4th minute.